dschach/salesforce-trigger-framework/README.md

 ### Max Loop Count

 To prevent recursion, you can set a max loop count for Trigger Handler.
-If this max is exceeded, and exception will be thrown.
+If this max is exceeded, the trigger will silently stop running.
+If `showDebug()` has been included, a statement that the max loop count has been reached will be sent to the debug log.
 A great use case is when you want to ensure that your trigger runs once and only once within a single execution.
-Example:

 ```java
 public class OpportunityTriggerHandler extends TriggerHandler {